June-Skeeter/Module2_GEOS270_2021W1/docs/Assessment.md

 [**QC14**](Content_Part2_5.md#qc14)
-Your choice of map projecton is entirely independent from the scale you wish to display your map at [T/F]
+Your choice of map projection is entirely independent from the scale you wish to display your map at [T/F]

 ---